Epopeya/.github/profile/README.md

 The goal is to create a self-driving vehicle that is capable of doing 3 laps around a square.

+This `README.md` provides a broad overview, but extensive explanation of all components is available at <https://epopeya.github.io>.

 ## Hardware
 We use a combination of 3 chips to divide the task evenly.
 - **The slave** is tasked with controlling the motor and servo.